 Each lesson should take approximately 20 minutes, with only writing and coloring utensils needed.
 Teach as many lessons as possible over several visits to the classroom.
-While it is not necessary to present the lessons in the order listed, please begin with the Officer Introduction lesson.
+While it is not necessary to present the lessons in the order listed, please begin with the Officer Introduction.

-The lessons provided were developed for K-3 to meet the National Health Standard (verify) in the area of Safety.
+The lessons provided were developed for PreK-3rd grade to meet National Health and Common Core Academic Standards.

-The goal of the Rocket's Sense of Safety & Beyond is to promote knowledge that leads to informed split-second decisions in a variety of surroundings.
-School Resource Officers are well-equipped to teach students how to use their senses to keep them safe and to make safe decisions at all times.
+The goal of the Rocket's Sense of Safety & Beyond! is to promote knowledge that leads to informed split-second decisions in a variety of surroundings to keep kids safe at all times.